jordancaraballo/functionalizedCellulose/README.md

 # Functionalized Cellulose

-Scripts written to facilitate and analyze the functionalization of Cellulose nanocrystals and pABA ligands.
+Scripts developed to facilitate and analyze the functionalization of Cellulose nanocrystals and pABA ligands.
+There are additional scripts included for regular molecular dynamic simulations use.

 ## Getting Started

 The aim of this project is to group all the scripts used to functionalize cellulose nanocrystals for molecular dynamics simulations.
-These scripts are written in Python 2.3 and work together with wolffia (https://github.com/compMathUPRH/wolffia).
-The goal of this work is to study the interaction between pABA functionalized crystals and selected proteins by means of molecular dynamics simulations using NAMD.
+Scripts are written in Python 2.4 and 3.7.
+Many of them depend on wolffia (https://github.com/compMathUPRH/wolffia).
+The goal of this work is to study the interaction between pABA functionalized crystals and selected proteins by means of molecular dynamics simulations using NAMD2.

 ## Prerequisites